Art Business Resources

 Tools and Supplies

 • MacBook Pro: I am a sucker for Apple products.
-I blame art school.
+I blame art school and my teenage iPod.

 • Scanner: My EPSON V600 Photo Scanner scans at a really high quality.
 Perfect for scanning (editing in Photoshop in between) and uploading to my portfolio